Hillary Clinton Criticizes Trump, Says She's 'Heartbroken And Horrified' By What's Happening To Immigrant Kids

 In 2014, when the interview had initially aired, outlets like the Washington Post, and the Huffington Post, to name a few, wrote about it, criticizing Clinton’s claims that unaccompanied minors should be sent back.

-In 2016, during the primaries, The Daily Beast commented on Former Secretary of State’s flip-flop on child deportation, writing that the then presidential candidate had a “notable change of heart,” prompting concern among immigration lawyer and advocates, who remained suspicious of Clinton’s change of rhetoric.
+In 2016, during the primaries, The Daily Beast commented on Former Secretary of State’s flip-flop on child deportation, writing that the then-presidential candidate had a “notable change of heart,” prompting concern among immigration lawyer and advocates, who remained suspicious of Clinton’s change of rhetoric.

 “this administration’s disastrous policies…” ???? pic.twitter.com/SJiBORWtVr